 In towns of Ilulissat's size and remoteness, the café is not a secondary option for those who missed a reservation elsewhere.
 It is frequently the primary daily eating option for residents, local workers, and budget-conscious travellers, and it operates on different rhythms than a destination restaurant.
 Opening hours tend toward the practical rather than the theatrical: covering lunch and early dinner rather than late sittings.
 Menus in this tier are typically short, printed or handwritten, and change with availability rather than by seasonal design.
 For a visitor arriving from a city with the density of Hong Kong, the reference point for 8 1/2 Otto e Mezzo Bombana or Amber, the café format here requires a recalibration of expectations that is not a disappointment but an education in how food culture actually functions in remote communities.

-The peer set for Hong Kong Café is not the tasting-menu rooms of Alinea in Chicago or Alléno Paris au Pavillon Ledoyen.
+The comparable set for Hong Kong Café is not the tasting-menu rooms of Alinea in Chicago or Alléno Paris au Pavillon Ledoyen.
 It is not even the ambitious coastal cooking of Aponiente in El Puerto de Santa María.
 It sits in the category of essential local infrastructure, closer in function to a canteen than a destination, valued for reliability, familiarity, and the particular cross-cultural character that Arctic Chinese-Greenlandic cafés developed over decades of community life.
 In Nuuk, Qooqqut Nuan represents the higher-concept end of Greenlandic dining; Hong Kong Café in Ilulissat represents something more grounded in daily necessity.

 Cross-Cultural Cooking in an Isolated Context